64th Group Army: Port Arthur

-After the relieving, 190th Infantry Division, now as 1st Mechanized Division (1st formation), detached from the corps.
-In March 1953, 21st Railway Security Division joined the corps and renamed as 190th Infantry Division(2nd formation).
+After the relieving, the 190th Infantry Division, now the 1st Mechanized Division (1st formation), detached from the corps.
+In March 1953, the 21st Railway Security Division joined the corps and was renamed as the 190th Infantry Division(2nd formation).

-In 1955, 171st Artillery Regiment and 89th Anti-Aircraft Artillery Regiment were activated.
+In 1955, the 171st Artillery Regiment and the 89th Anti-Aircraft Artillery Regiment were activated.

-In June 1956, 1st Machine-gun Artillery Division detached from the corps.
+In June 1956, the 1st Machine-gun Artillery Division detached from the corps.